 “I’ve had a good time in the area,” she said.

 Reka Holley, an executive management assistant at the Michigan Agency for Energy, agrees.

 “I’ve worked in Lansing for three years and I’ve lived here for two,” she said.
 “I love Lansing.
 It’s great!”

 Holley believes that visitors should appreciate the political aspects of Lansing first and foremost.

 “I’m a political science junkie,” she said.
 “I think we have one of the best state capitals anywhere.”

 While Stapels suggested a recreational pastime and Holley suggested an educational venture, both women shared an interest in activity.
 Sarah Nicholls, an associate professor in several MSU departments, believes tourists are drawn to active experiences.

 “More and more people are looking to do and learn things,” Nicholls said.
 “Not just observe them.”

 Nicholls’ ongoing research centers around tourism planning, development, and impacts – as well as issues associated with urban parks.
 Though currently out of the country, Nicholls was able to share her insights through email.

-“Lansing has some nice egs of culinary tourism attractions,” she said.
+“Lansing has some nice culinary tourism attractions,” she said.
 “Especially all the new craft brew places and distilleries, several of which offer tastings and tours, so people can visit the place where the product is made, take a tour and see the production process, meet the owner or head brewer/distiller, taste a few samples, and then head out into the main bar area and have a full dining experience.”